Skip to main content

 Select the Virtual Network that you created, click "Advanced" from "Nic network security group" and click "Create new"

-Click the "Add an inbound rule" button in the windows that appears and click the "Add inbound security rule" button
+Click the "Add an inbound rule" button in the windows that appear and click the "Add inbound security rule" button

 Enter the following values and click "Next: Advanced"